 If your hair is close to straight but has a loose, gentle bend, you likely have Type 2a waves.
 If your hair is mostly straight at the roots and more defined waves form below your eye level, your waves are Type 2b.
 If your waves start right at the roots and you have very defined waves mixed with actual ringlets, then you are Type 2c.

 Type 3 hair has more defined, springy curls that form spirals or ringlets.
 Those with Type 3 hair are mostly concerned with reducing frizz and adding definition.
-They use creams and gels, and avoid drying ingredients (like sulfates) to give their curls definition, and they're more likely to avoid drying ingredients in their shampoos.
+They use creams and gels to give their curls definition, and they're more likely to avoid drying ingredients in their shampoos.

 If your curls are similar in size to the large sidewalk chalk you used as a kid, then you're Type 3a.
 If your curls have the circumference of a Sharpie, then you're Type 3b.
 And if your curls have the circumference of a pencil or a straw, then you're Type 3c.
 Many people believe (and we tend to agree) that Type 3c curls are almost their own category, because they are much tighter corkscrews and generally have much more volume than 3a and 3b curls, yet they are still very different from Type 4.
 YouTubers with Type 3c hair include heygorjess and Shinestruck.

-Type 4 hair can appear much shorter than it is (which is known as shrinkage).
+Type 4 hair can appear much shorter than it is (a phenomenon known as shrinkage).
 For those with Type 4 locks, it's all about moisture and preventing tangles.
-Conditioners with lots of slip and moisturizers are must-haves in a coily girls’ product lineups.
+Conditioners with lots of slip and moisturizers are must-haves in a coily girl's product lineup.
 Slip refers to how the product lubricates your hair and describes products (i.e., daily conditioner, deep conditioner, or leave-in conditioner) that are usually applied during washing and detangling.

 Two women with the same curl pattern can have hair that looks completely different